-In addition to reference documents located in the SRDB, NIOSH has reviewed several documents that specifically evaluate this incident (Lochbaum, 2006; Hart, 1962).
-Although there is not a consensus on the exact amount of gaseous radioactive materials released to the environment following the incident, all pertinent scientific reports conclude that a significant amount of fission products were released into the primary sodium coolant, with a percentage of that inventory being released to the reactor's cover gas system, and subsequently released into the atmosphere through reactor building vent systems and from gaseous storage tanks.
-The type and range of releases to the environment following the fuel damage run from less than 1 Ci of iodine-131 (Christan, 2005) to a conservative upper bound estimate of ~ 3000 Ci of iodine-131 (Lochbaum, 2006).
+In addition to reference documents located in the SRDB, NIOSH has reviewed several documents that specifically evaluate the environmental releases resulting from this incident (Christian, 2005; Lochbaum, 2006; Hart, 1962, Rutherford, 2005).
+Although there is not a consensus on the exact amount of gaseous radioactive materials released to the environment following the incident, all pertinent scientific reports conclude that a significant amount of fission products was released from the fuel into the primary sodium coolant, with a percentage of that inventory being released to the reactor's cover gas system, and subsequently released into the atmosphere through reactor building vent systems and from gaseous storage tanks.
+The type and range of releases to the environment following the fuel damage run from less than 1 Ci of iodine-131 (Christan, 2005) to a conservative upper-bound estimate of ~ 3000 Ci of iodine-131 (Lochbaum, 2006).
 Based on documented stack releases during the incident, AI concluded that since no iodine-131 was detected in the cover gas, only about 28 Ci of the noble gases krypton-85 and xenon-133 were released from the stacks to the environment (Rutherford, 2005).

-Based on the review of claims in NOCTS, NIOSH concludes that personnel monitoring does exist for members of the proposed class (both internal monitoring and external monitoring) during the timeframe of the SRE event.
+Based on its review of claims in NOCTS, NIOSH concludes that personnel monitoring does exist for members of the evaluated class (both internal monitoring and external monitoring) during the timeframe of the SRE event.
 In addition to the personnel monitoring, some air monitoring measurements from the reactor area and stack monitoring also exist.
-The availability of actual bioassay results (and associated program data and documentation that support the ability to interpret the internal data) for affected and/or associated members of the proposed worker class supports NIOSH's ability to reconstruct dose for those members of the proposed class with sufficient accuracy.
-Because these data include the worst case exposure scenarios for the proposed worker class, NIOSH contends that the availability of these data also support its ability to establish a bounding exposure scenario for the entire proposed worker class.
-Although the need to assemble a co-worker dose reconstruction approach for this exposure scenario has not been deemed necessary up to this point for Area IV of SSFL, it has been determined by NIOSH that a sufficient quantity of internal data exist to support establishing an internal co-worker dose reconstruction approach for this site, if necessary.
+The availability of actual bioassay results (and associated program data and documentation that support the ability to interpret the internal data) post-1958 for affected and/or associated members of the evaluated worker class supports NIOSH's ability to reconstruct dose for those members of the evaluated class with sufficient accuracy.
+Because these data would include the worst-case exposure scenarios for the evaluated worker class, NIOSH contends that the availability of these data also supports its ability to establish a bounding exposure scenario for the entire evaluated worker class after 1958.
+At this point NIOSH has completed the development of an external coworker model to assess potential doses to workers who were not monitored, but should have been monitored based on their employment location or potential unplanned involvement in the incident response.
+NIOSH is currently in the process of developing an internal coworker model for the same purpose.